stephbuon/congressional-data-scraper/README.md

 - Speaker
 - Text

-CDS will export records from an entire page of results before going to the next.
-By default, CDS starts at the 105th Congress (daily digital) and moves into the present moment
+CDS will export records from a results page before transitioning to the next page.

+By default, CDS starts at the 105th Congress (the first Congress where Records were consistently digitized).

 ## Usage